Harnessing the Power of Content Marketing for Small Businesses

 The Metrics That Matter

-Traffic growth – Are more people visiting your website?
+Traffic growth: Are more people visiting your website?

 Tools to Try:

-Google Analytics – to track visits and behaviour
+Google Analytics for tracking visits and behavior

-Search Console – to monitor rankings and technical SEO
+Search Console to monitor rankings and technical SEO

-Hotjar – for heatmaps and user feedback
+Hotjar for heatmaps and user feedback

-Ubersuggest or SEMrush – to track keyword progress
+Ubersuggest or SEMrush for tracking keyword progress

 What Content Marketing Isn’t (And Mistakes to Avoid)